algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## Key information

-(Algo|Afro) Futures will take place between May - August at Vivid Projects and will consist of five workshops taking place on Saturdays and one live performance.
-Dates will be confirmed in response to participant availability.
+(Algo|Afro) Futures will take place between June - August at Vivid Projects and will consist of five workshops taking place on Saturdays and one live performance.
+Dates are available on the [Mentoring Programme](/mentoring-programme) page.

-The call is open from Thursday 14th April to Tuesday 3rd May 17:00 BST.
+The call is open from Wednesday 12th April to Friday 5th May 17:00 BST.
 Applications submitted after this date will not be considered.

-Up to ten successful applicants will be selected to take part.
+Up to eight successful applicants will be selected to take part.

-Each participant will receive a £500 bursary (£100 per workshop).
+Each participant will receive a £500 bursary.

 ## Apply